Lexian-6/Pytorch-Tutorial/README.md

 # Pytorch-Tutorial
-A Pytorch Tutorial with contents similar to pytorch course from freecodecamp
+A Pytorch Tutorial with contents from freecodecamp